abaker178/api-challenge/README.md

 * Find potential vacation spots and use the Google Places API to find a hotel nearby.

 ## Timeline
-This project will be completed by Jan.
-10th, 2020 and will likely not have many updates going forward
+This project will likely not have many updates going forward